smart-on-fhir/cumulus-library/MAINTAINER.md

 It is not comprehensive, but aims to capture items relevant to architecture that are not covered in another document.

+## Writing to the console

+Since the person writing this paragraph is **extremely** guilty of inserting print debug statements and then missing them during cleanup, we are using the following rules for writing console output:

+- When developing CLI UI, use one of two approaches: either use `rich.print()` for basic output, or `rich.get_console()` if you want access to styling features
+- When debugging, use the stdlib `print()` function, which ruff will flag as part of the precommit hook.

 ## Intended usage and database schemas

 Since these terms are used somewhat haphazardly in different database implementations,